ahlem-phantom/poker-hands-euler-problem-54/README.md

 ### Strengths and Weaknesses
 One aspect I appreciate about my solution is its clarity and organization.
 By dividing functionality into separate classes (such as Card and Hand), the solution becomes more modular and easier to understand.
 Here are the key aspects I focused on:
 - **Modular Design:** I structured the solution into separate utility methods for parsing, analyzing, and comparing hands.
 This modular approach makes the solution easier to maintain and understand.
 - **Use of Streams:** While I had only a theoretical understanding of Java Streams before, I found them incredibly valuable in certain methods for their ability to enhance readability and conciseness.
-They were extremly useful especially for tasks like counting occurrences and get highest cards value, etc improving code clarity.
+They were extremely useful, especially for tasks like counting occurrences and getting the highest card value, etc improving code clarity.
-- **Error Handling:** I tired to implement error handling to ensure robustness by validating input and invalid scenarios.
+- **Error Handling:** I tried to implement error handling to ensure robustness by validating input and invalid scenarios.

-However, one potential drawback of the solution is its **complexity in Hand Ranking:**.
+However, one potential drawback of the solution is its **complexity in Hand Ranking**.
 While I acknowledge the current complexity, I believe it could be further reduced by breaking down the logic into smaller, more focused methods.
 One alternative approach I considered, but didn't have time to implement, was assigning a numerical value to each hand type with additional values assigned based on factors such as the highest card in the hand.
 This would allow for direct comparison based on assigned values, potentially simplifying the comparison process.

 ### New technologies or approaches
 Initially, I struggled with understanding the game of poker as I wasn't familiar with card games.
 However, I found the learning process to be enjoyable and interesting!
 I was fascinated by the logic involved in evaluating poker hands.
-The problem itself wasn't too difficult, but what mattered the most was how I structured the code to ensure simplicity, readability, and reduce complexity.
+The problem itself wasn't too difficult, but what mattered the most was how I structured the code to ensure simplicity, and readability, and reduce complexity.
 Here are the things I employed:

-- **Java Streams:** this helped me for tasks like mapping, filtering, and collecting data introduced a more functional programming approach to certain parts of the solution.
+- **Java Streams:** This helped me with tasks like mapping, filtering, and collecting data and introduced a more functional programming approach to certain parts of the solution.
-- **Unit Testing:** this helped to validate the functionality of various methods, ensuring that changes to the codebase maintain expected behavior.
+- **Unit Testing:** This helped to validate the functionality of various methods, ensuring that changes to the codebase maintain expected behavior.
 - **Code Analysis Tool**: I used it to detect and rectify coding issues, code smells, and potential vulnerabilities in my code.
 So, I utilized these tools to calculate the complexity of the code and address any areas of concern.
-Although I had intended to work with SonarLint for code analysis, I resorted to Codalyze tool due to limitations in installing extensions.
-Also I used Visual Studio Code as my primary IDE.
+Although I had intended to work with SonarLint for code analysis, I resorted to the Codalyze tool due to limitations in installing extensions.
+Also, I used Visual Studio Code as my primary IDE.

 <p align="right">(<a href="#top">back to top</a>)</p>